Investments in Recovery and Acceleration

 Response Strategies

-Response strategies focus on meeting the immediate need of students academically and socially as we return to learn in the 2021-22 school year.
-These resources are more flexible than our standard recovery strategies, often tailored and individualized to each school and special population.
+Response strategies in Recovery and Learning Acceleration focus on meeting the immediate needs of students academically and socially, often tailored and individualized to each school and/or student group.

 - Learning Acceleration Dollars